middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 **C.4.a.
 Faculty Assembly**
 The Faculty Assembly consists of all regular faculty and multi-year visiting faculty (those on a multi-year contract), excluding faculty also serving as the Institute's academic administrators (VPAA, deans, and any associate/assistant deans).
 Visiting faculty on single-year contracts, research professors, adjunct faculty and professors emeritae/i are not voting members of the Faculty Assembly: they may attend the Assembly and contribute to the discussion but are not eligible to vote.

-July 1st will be considered the beginning of the year for governance purposes, when new officers assume their responsibilities, and when handbook changes from the previous year are normally held to take effect.
+July 1st will be considered the beginning of the year for governance purposes, when new officers assume their responsibilities, and when handbook changes from the previous year are normally take effect.

 The Faculty Assembly shall hold a minimum of two meetings each semester (fall and spring).
 The meeting held the second week of the fall semester shall be used to review the past year and lay out the objectives for the coming year.
 Faculty may also be asked by administrators to provide feedback through town halls called by administration.
 Special meetings of the Faculty Assembly may be called by the Senate president for the purpose set forth in the notice thereof.
 Such notice shall indicate the time and place of the special meeting.
 Special meetings of the Faculty Assembly may also be called pursuant to a petition of more than one-fourth (¼) of the members of the Faculty Assembly.
 Such special meetings shall be held at the time and place indicated in the petition.

 Voting will be conducted via an electronic polling system whenever practicable.
 Eligible faculty who attend meetings virtually will count towards the quorum.

-At the final meeting of the Spring Semester, a new Senator will be elected on the presidential track, serving first as Vice President (a president-elect who will be presumed to become president in the following year) who will in the first year shadow the current president and assist them in their duties, before becoming acting president in the second year of their term, and then finally serving as past-president in their third term.
-This will ensure that the workload of the Senate faculty president is more evenly distributed in the Senate, and that there are more opportunities for mentoring newly elected vice presidents in the roles and responsibilities of the presidency.
+Around the end of the Spring Semester, a Senator will be elected to the presidential track, serving first as President-Elect, who will in the first year shadow the current president and assist them in their duties, before becoming President in the second year of their term, and then finally serving as Past-President in their third year.
+This will ensure that the workload of the Senate leadership is distributed, and that there are opportunities for mentoring prior to an individual assuming the roles and responsibilities of the presidency.

 **C.4.b.
 Representative to the Institute Board of Advisors**